 Expanded community engagement began in Spring 2024 with students and the community.
 The equitable and inclusive process, guided by best practices used in other successful civic and school projects, is based on strong commitments to racial equity, inclusion, and access - and is informed and inspired by the voices of students of color furthest from educational justice.
+The final community open house was held inside the stadium at the public farewell event on June 26th.

-8. What is the design concept for the new stadium?
+9. What is the design concept for the new stadium?

 The One Roof Stadium Partnership proposal - informed by Seattle Center's Century 21 Master Plan - envisions a target of 6,500 seats, with full capacity of 8,000, to host student athletic, arts and culture, and community events.
-The proposal both honors the stadium's unique history and preserves Memorial Wall, while also including additional programmable open space and pedestrian amenities - with a public plaza at the west end of the stadium adjacent to the International Fountain Lawn - and enhanced sightlines from the stadium into the Seattle Center campus.
+The design plan honors the stadium's unique history and preserves Memorial Wall, while also including additional programmable open space and pedestrian amenities - with a public plaza at the west end of the stadium adjacent to the International Fountain lawn - and enhanced sightlines from the stadium into the Seattle Center campus.